 A new iteration of the ePrivacy text is expected to be ready for the next meeting of the Working Party on Telecommunications and Information Society on November 7.

-The Regulation will introduce stricter requirements for what is and is not confidential in electronic communications as well as what defines tracking of internet users.
+The Regulation will introduce stricter requirements for what is and is not confidential in electronic communications and what defines tracking of internet users.

 ePrivacy may disrupt the online advertising industry

-Therefore, the forthcoming regulation has naturally alarmed the industry, which since the birth of the GDPR has seen a ten percent cut in revenue, according to a McKinsey report.
+since the birth of the GDPR has seen a ten percent cut in revenue.

 On October 18, the European Publishers Council, together with nine other European publishers and advertising bodies, directed a plea to the European council arguing that: